mejiaj/mejiaj/src/pages/colophon.md

 ### Typefaces

-- **Main font:** Aleo[^3]
+- **Main font - Aleo[^3]:** is a variable font, which helps with performance.
+It also boasts a large variety of weights and styles, which makes it flexible for headings and body text.
-- **Code examples:** Fira Code[^4]
+- **Code examples - Fira Code[^4]:** One of my favorite fonts!
+I love humanist typefaces in general, which feel more personal.
+The creator, Erik Spiekermann is also a big personal design inspiration.

 ## Technology

-- Code written with Visual Studio Code
+- **Visual Studio Code.** My current editor of choice.
+I've tried Atom, Sublime Text, WebStorm, Macromedia Dreamweaver, and even notepad++!
-- Powered by AstroJS
+- **AstroJS for powering the site.** Easy to setup, fast, and supports all sorts of integrations.
+The developer experience and documentation are _awesome_.
-- Markdown for long form writing
+- Markdown for long form writing, it's fun once you get the hang of it!
-- Vanilla JavaScript for interactive elements
+- **Vanilla JavaScript.** jQuery was nice, but modern JS is so nice these days.
+Plus, you don't need to build/bundle anything with ES Modules.
+The performance is unbeatable too.
-- SASS for mixins and extends
+- **SASS for styling.** I've been using SASS for a **long** time and when I created this site, many modern features didn't exist or had little cross-browser support.
+I needed variables, functions, mixins, and the ability to manipulate colors.
-- CSS custom properties (CSS variables)
+- **CSS custom properties (CSS variables).** I started experimenting and once it started getting baseline support.
+I hope to use much more advanced techniques to create themeable components and a light theme.

 ## Accessibility

-- Baseline is WCAG 2.2 AA
+- Baseline is WCAG 2.2 AA.
+This is what we used in the U.S. Web Design System.
-- Testing with Deque Axe plugin
+- The Deque Axe plugin is used for testing

 ## Future goals

-- Prototype lightning CSS
+- **Prototype lightning CSS**.
+It's fast, light, and supports new native CSS features.
-- Use native CSS in favor of SASS
+- **More native CSS**.
+SASS is great, but would like to rely less on compiled and bundled assets.
-- Add web components
+- **Add web components**.
+I've experimented with native, StencilJS, and Lit web components.
+I love how it makes component based designs easier to use and are platform agnostic.
+For example, you can use web components in many JS frameworks and different CMS's, like Drupal.
-- More automation via GitHub actions
+- **More automation**.
+I'd like to add more GitHub actions that check for formatting, linting, and deploy previews.

 [^1]: https://astro.build/